Research Ethics Regulations

 Chapter 5 Penalty

 Article 16 (Penalty)

-B.in the event of multiple publication, other involved societies should be informed of such a Society decision.
+B. In the event of multiple publications, other involved journals should be informed of such a decision.

 Article 1 (Enforcement Date)

-This Code shall enter into force on the date of its adoption.
+This Guideline shall enter into force on the date of its adoption.